sanni/cartreader/Cart_Reader/README.md

 - GB.ino includes everything Game Boy and Game Boy Color
 - GBA.ino includes everything Game Boy Advance
 - N64.ino includes everything Nintendo 64
-- NP.ino includes everything Nintendo Power/SF Memory Super Famicom Flashcarts
+- NP.ino includes everything for Nintendo Power SF Memory and GB Memory cartridges
 - SNES.ino includes everything Super Nintendo

 Every submodule has it's own setup_XX() function that configures the needed pins and a submenu that lets you choose what you want to do.